-Holden Jones was established over twenty years ago as an alternative recruiter to the familiar market players and the poor business practices that were emerging in the recruitment world in the mid-nineties.
+Holden Jones was established over twenty years ago as an alternative recruiter to the familiar market players and the poor business practices that were emerging within the recruitment world in the mid-nineties.
 Recruiters were garnering a reputation for ignoring candidates and lacking the courtesy you would expect from a professional.
-For this very reason Holden Jones was born and we hoped to lead the way with a more ethical brand of recruitment agency.
-I am happy to report that we have never wavered from our mission and we continue to uphold the highest standards we can in recruitment.
+For this very reason Holden Jones was born and we hoped to lead the way with a more ethical brand of recruitment.
+I am happy to report that we have never knowingly wavered from our mission and we continue to uphold the highest standards we can.

-Recently we have been experiencing what we describe as rather surprising behaviour: ghosting.
+Recently we have been experiencing what we describe as rather surprising behaviour: “ghosting”.
 This occurs when a person decides to not respond to any communication from another party.
 For example, trying to inform a candidate they have been offered a job or second interview only to never hear from them again.
-In the last twelve months this has been our experience on numerous occasions and it has perplexed us.
-Ghosting has even been given its own WikiPedia page.
-It’s not a serious problem …. yet, but there are definite signs that ghosting is on the increase.
+In the last twelve months this has been our experience on numerous occasions and is as concerning as it is perplexing.
+“Ghosting” has even been given its own WikiPedia page.
+It’s not a serious problem …. yet, but there are definite signs that it is on the increase.

 We have been trying to understand why this practice is on the up and how we, as recruiters, can adapt.
 In researching this article we’ve read stories about the sharp increase in anxiety disorders and how this affects people-based interactions (more messaging, less calling), and for the anxious we understand there can be problems communicating, which is why it is important to address these issues and create solutions to our changing environment.
 It’s not just recruiters that encounter ghosts.
 There are a thousand articles about ghosting and the different ways it affects our lives; dating, friendships, even family members have ghosted their relatives.